garcia50/rales_engine/README.md

 # Rales_Engine

 This is a Turing BackEnd Mod 3 project that uses Rails to build JSON API endpoints to expose SalesEngine data.
-It is a Ruby on Rails application using Ruby 2.4.1, Rails 5 with Active Record, and PostGreSQL database.
+It is a Ruby on Rails application using Ruby 2.4.1, Rails 5 with Active Record, and a PostgreSQL database.

 ## How to install